population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

     but it is unclear how relevant this is given that the majority of people in Uganda work in agriculture.

-![Revised stringency index, visits to retail and recreation locations, daily new COVID-19 Cases per 100,000 persons and new deaths per 100,000, and data collection window for each UHFS Survey round](../figures/combined.pdf){#fig:combined}
+![Revised stringency index, visits to retail and recreation locations, daily new COVID-19 cases per 100,000 persons and new deaths per 100,000, and data collection window for each UHFS survey round](../figures/combined.pdf){#fig:combined}

 [@fig:combined] shows the daily stringency index, the daily Google Mobility measure, the 7-day average number of new COVID-19 cases and deaths per 100,000 persons,